 This was one of my favorite casual meals on my most recent visit to Scotland.
 It tasted as wonderful as it looked- A hearty pie with fresh fish, creamy mashed potatoes, and topped with melted cheese.
 It was a heartwarming meal on that chilly Edinburgh day.

 Traditional Scottish Cranachan

 Cranachan is a dish for those who enjoy anything with oats, such as a sweet oatmeal cookie or a filling bowl of oatmeal.
-It is traditionally made with Scottish Oats, whiskey and fresh raspberries.
-The Elephant’s House’s version of cranachan was warm, hearty and delicious in every possible way.
+It is traditionally made with Scottish Oats, whiskey, and berries.
+The Elephant’s House’s version of cranachan was warm, hearty, and delicious in every possible way.